Turkeypox virus: Viral classification

 Turkeypox virus is a member of the family Poxviridae and is in the genus Avipoxvirus.
-There are currently 9 other species within this genus: Fowlpox virus, Juncopox virus, Mynahpox virus, Psittacinepox virus, Sparrowpox virus, Starlingpox virus, Pigeonpox virus, Canarypox virus and Quailpox virus.
+There are currently nine other species within this genus, all of which are viruses: Fowlpox, Juncopox, Mynahpox, Psittacinepox, Sparrowpox, Starlingpox, Pigeonpox, Canarypox, and Quailpox.

-Avipoxvirus infections have been reported in over 232 bird species in 23 orders of birds, but most of our knowledge comes from the study of fowlpox virus and canarypox virus as they are the only species with full genome sequences available.
+Avipoxvirus infections have been reported in over 232 bird species in 23 orders of birds, but most of our knowledge comes from the study of Fowlpox virus and Canarypox virus as they are the only species with full genome sequences available.

 Structure and genome

-Turkeypox virus, like other Avipoxviruses, is an enveloped, double-stranded DNA virus with a large, linear genome of approximately 300kb in size.
-The central region of the genome contains 90-100+ homologous genes that are involved in viral replication, and these genes are generally relatively conserved among Poxviruses.
+Turkeypox virus, like other Avipoxviruses, is an enveloped, double-stranded DNA virus with a large, linear genome of approximately 300 kilobytes in size.
+The central region of the genome contains at least 90–100 homologous genes that are involved in viral replication, and these genes are generally relatively conserved among poxviruses.
 This is in contrast to the more variable, terminally located genes that have been shown to encode a diverse array of proteins involved in host range restriction.